mammaldiversity/mammaldiversity-org/README.md

 ## Development

 To get started with development, you will need to have Node.js and yarn installed.

-1. **Install dependencies:**
+A detailed guideline for working with MDD codebase is available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+### Quick Start

+#### Install dependencies

 ```bash
 yarn install
 ```

-2. **Run the development server:**
+#### Run the development server

 ```bash
 yarn run dev